 Nova Launcher is quite possibly the most powerful launcher application you can get.
 The app comes packed with a number of powerful settings that can be tweaked to make your home screen look exactly the way you want.
 For those who don’t really bother much about customisation, Nova Launcher comes with some really great default settings, that will work for most people.

 Just like Google Now Launcher, Nova also organises all the apps in a vertically scrolling, alphabetically arranged app drawer.
-While the “swipe right to access Google Now” feature is not present in Nova Launcher, you can easily set up a custom gesture to get that up and running for you.
+While the “swipe right to access Google Now” feature is not present in Nova Launcher by default, you can enable it through a separate app.
+You can check out our detailed article on the same here.
+Also, you can easily set up custom gestures.
 Using gestures, however, requires the prime version of Nova, but if you like customisation, Nova Prime is completely worth it.
-The launcher offers a plethora of powerful features that you will definitely enjoy.
+Plus, he launcher offers a plethora of powerful features, including features from Android Oreo, like Notification Dots, Adaptive Icons, App Shortcuts etc. that you will definitely enjoy.

 2. Pixel Launcher